halcy/tpuddim/README.md

 There's also an attempt at making a mixer work as a diffusion model, that doesn't quite work yet.
 Patches extremely welcome, especially if they adress one of the things marked TODO in the code somewhere.

+(Note that training on Colab will _not_ work - this code was developed on, and the models trained on, TRC TPUs)

 MNIST example output:

 ![generated mnist digits](https://github.com/halcy/tpuddim/blob/main/mnist_example.png?raw=true)